How to Self-Drive The Road to Hana and the Best Stops

 With that said, the unpaved road can be a little shady as there are no railings and tiny one-lane bridges, but it was my favorite part through Hana.

 You get to see the other side of Mt.
-Haleakala, and it is just stunning.
-You will also get to see some free-range cattle, which was also pretty cool.
+Haleakala, which is stunning.
+You will also get to see some free-range cattle, which is also pretty cool.

 Food Tips for Road to Hana